WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/ig_publication.md

 7. Upon creation of a release and tag, a [workflow](https://github.com/WorldHealthOrganization/smart-ig-empty/blob/main/.github/workflows/release.yml) automates the step of running the publication process.
 If the publication executed successfully (which can be seen in the Actions tab of the repository), the copy of the updated smart.who.int website should be available at `http://WorldHealthOrganization.github.io/<repo_name>/sitepreview`.
 Specifically, if the publication process was successful, the ImplementationGuide will be available at `http://WorldHealthOrganization.github.io/<repo_name>/sitepreview/<ig_code>` and `http://WorldHealthOrganization.github.io/<repo_name>/sitepreview/<ig_code>/<tag>`.
 For example [https://worldhealthorganization.github.io/smart-trust/sitepreview/trust/](https://worldhealthorganization.github.io/smart-trust/sitepreview/trust/).
  For details about the process, see [HL7 overview page](https://confluence.hl7.org/pages/viewpage.action?pageId=81027536) and the [description of the publication process](https://confluence.hl7.org/pages/viewpage.action?pageId=104580055)

-8. Make a PR of the built specification (all releases) to the repository holding the content of [http://smart.who.int](http://smart.who.int).

-9. Request (smart@who.int) the creation of a Pull Request of the feeds and package lists, for the FHIR tooling to recognize the newly published package.
+8. Request the EHO SMART Guidelines team (smart@who.int) to check and update the [http://smart.who.int](http://smart.who.int) website and create of a Pull Request of the feeds and package lists, for the FHIR tooling to recognize the newly published package.

-10. If a branch was created in step 2, optionally merge it with any updates that have been done meanwhile.
+9. If a branch was created in step 2, optionally merge it with any updates that have been done meanwhile.

-11. In the main branch, update the ImplementationGuide resource for continuing work:
+10. In the main branch, update the ImplementationGuide resource for continuing work:
     * The `status` of the IG should be set back to `draft`;
     * The `version` should be updated - this way it's immediately assured that any new changes are for a new version.